About us

 Professor in Digital, Internet, and Platform Regulation, Transnational Legal Studies, Faculty of Law, VU-Amsterdam

-Dr Leiser is a renowned authority on the legal ramifications of deceptive design, with a prolific body of work on applying laws and regulations to tackle deceptive design practices.
+A specialist in digital, Internet, and platform regulation, Dr Mark Leiser is a renowned authority on the legal ramifications of deceptive design, with a prolific body of work on applying laws and regulations to tackle practices.
+More here.

 Dr. Cristiana Santos